What is Nitriding?

 - The working lifespan of the component also increases.

-- No polishing or machining required post-nitriding process.
+- No polishing or machining is required post-nitriding process.

 - Causes very little or no distortion.